Sweatr

 Step 5: Have a contingency for the day

-Even with all of this, race day will still surprise you.
-Build a plan for what to do if it does:
+Even with all of this, race day will surprise you.

 • If you feel sloshy at mile 10: stop drinking for 15 minutes, take a salt cap, restart at half your planned volume.